mg98/arbitrary-data-on-blockchains/README.md

 optional arguments:
   -h, --help     show this help message and exit --limit LIMIT  Limit the results processed by the BigQuery SQL query.
 If not set, proceeds to query the entire blockchain.
+  --mimes MIMES  Comma separated list of mime types to be considered (default: '*').
 ```

 ### 📖 View Results